| Title: | Tools to Make Developing R Packages Easier |

 it makes internal objects easy to access.
 To export only the objects

-behavior when loading an installed package with library()
+behavior when loading an installed package with library(), and can

 be useful for checking for missing exports.